Skip to content

 [13:57]

 Scott: Great.
 So, you work with some of the largest healthcare organizations.
-How does InterSystems IRIS help you support those big customers?
+How does (InterSystems) IRIS help you support those big customers?

 [14:03]

-[14:30] For example, think about your last clinic visit – what was entailed in just that simple visit you might have had to the clinic?
+So, for example, think about your last clinic visit – what was entailed in just that simple visit you might have done to the clinic?
 You called or logged into MyChart and scheduled time with your provider.
-You maybe filled out some pre-visit questionnaires or signed some electronic consents.
-Then you arrived and got checked in at the front desk or at a kiosk.
-The nurse took you to the exam room, took your vitals, and reviewed your medications with you.
-Then the physician came in, examined you, documented their findings, wrote a note, and placed orders.
+You maybe filled out some pre-visit questionnaires.
+You maybe signed some electronic consents.
+And, then you arrived and got checked in at the front desk or at a kiosk.
+The nurse took you to the exam room.
+The nurse took your vitals, and reviewed your medications with you.
+Then, the physician came in, examined you, and documented their findings, wrote a note, placed orders.
+And then, those orders had to be routed to another person, another provider, another workflow – whether it's a lab tech, or a radiologist, or a pharmacist.
+So, really just many types of data that are built around that single patient record.
+And then, every step along the way, you and your care providers are depending upon that data being accurate and up-to-date.

 [18:55]